 It’s best to limit everyone’s talking time to approximately three to five minutes.
 It’s also good to limit the total number of people who will speak for the maximum time allowed.
 That will allow an addict to stay focused on what’s being said throughout the intervention.

 While attacking an addict during an intervention is not the right approach to take, defending an addict is almost as bad.
-There are some people who will stand up and start defending a loved one in the middle of an intervention, especially if an interventionist is involved.
+There are some people who will stand up and start defending a loved one in the middle of it, especially if an intervention specialist is involved.

 Ideally, you want an addict to agree to take part in a treatment plan at the end of an intervention and get help immediately.
 But this isn’t going to happen if you don’t already have a treatment plan ready to go.